Pyomo/mpi-sppy/doc/src/spokes.rst

 In some settings, particularly with small sub-problems, it is possible for ranks within spokes to become ``of of sync.''
-The most common manifestation of this is that some ranks do not see the kill signal and sit in a busy-wait I/O loop until something external kills them; but it can also be the case that bound spokes start operating on data from different hub iterations; they should notice this an emit a message if it happens.
+The most common manifestation of this is that some ranks do not see the kill signal and sit in a busy-wait I/O loop until something external kills them; but it can also be the case that Lagrangian bound spokes start operating on data from different hub iterations; they should notice this an emit a message if it happens.